-By adding Easy2Boot to an existing Ventoy USB drive you can add E2B with these extra Legacy-BIOS features:
+By adding Easy2Boot to an existing Ventoy USB drive you can add E2B which has these extra Legacy-BIOS features:

 - Boot DOS images